CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 </table>
 {{</html-code>}}

 The Gramin Vivofit Jr 2 provides many challenges like Toe-to-Toe step challenges and one-on-one challenges that will let kids sync with friends to challenge and compete with each other.
 Once the challenge completes, the kids will see their total number of steps and challenge each other to win.
 You can download the Toe-to-Toe Connect IQ application.
 It is a challenging app to a compatible device and let your kids set competition.

 It is not a GPS tracker; it is just a fitness tracker that tracks your kid's health & fitness.
 You can also get messages and notification alerts by connecting with an application on your device.
 It is very easy to use and of very excellent quality.
 Kids can connect with friends and family with the Garmin app and stay connected.
-The design of health and fitness tracker Gramin Vivofit Jr 2 is Marvel Spider-Man, Black.

 You can gift this health and fitness tracker to your kids.
 Your kids love this fitness tracker, and they count their footsteps on a daily bases.
 They challenge each other on a daily bases.
 This health and fitness tracker will help your kids to improve their fitness .
-If you are looking for a fitness tracker for your kids.So, you can go with Gramin Vivofit Jr 2
+Gramin is manufacturing excellent activity tracker for tweens.

 {{<pros>}}